Mother's Day (1980 film): Home media

 Mother's Day received a VHS release in 1983 by Media Home Entertainment, and later by Video Treasures in 1988.
 It was released on DVD on October 31, 2000, by Troma Entertainment.

 A new DVD and Blu-ray was released September 4, 2012 by Anchor Bay Entertainment.
 The film was released for the first time in the United Kingdom as Number 02 of 88 Films "Slasher's Classics Collection" series on Blu-ray on February 23, 2015.

 Vinegar Syndrome released a 4K UHD/Blu-ray of the movie in October 2023.
 This release featured a brand new restoration from the original camera negative.
-Bonus features included hours of new interviews with the cast and crew and a tour of the filming locations.
+Bonus features included hours of new interviews with the cast and crew, as well as a tour of the filming locations.
 The bonus features from the previous Anchor Bay Entertainment version were also included.
-A Blu-ray signing was held at Forbidden Planet (retail chain) in New York City on November 12, 2023 with several of the film's cast/crew in attendance.
+A Blu-ray signing was held at Forbidden Planet (retail chain) in New York City on November 12, 2023, with several of the film's cast/crew in attendance.